andykingking/dojos/scala/week-1/README.md

 ## Notes

+* Gross and inelegant.
+How can I do this better?
 * I didn't do any stretch activities this week as I allowed myself time to look into Scala.
 * Parameterised testing in Scala looks ugly.
 Is there a better way?
 * Where are other sample inputs and outputs?